 Below you'll find our four main areas of volunteering with children & young people.
 You are not limited to just one area of interest and can request information on all of our opportunities.

-This opportunity offers chance to support early learners at the pre-school on campus.
+Our pre-school classroom assistants opportunity offers the chance to support early learners at the pre-school on campus.
 The age range of the children will be 1-4 so lots of fun, messy play and change to help early learners with their time at pre-school.

 Duration: Half a day per week(number of weeks is negotiable)

-This opportunity offers volunteers a flexible one day opportunities for you to work with a range of pupils, both on campus and in the classroom.
+This opportunity offers volunteers a flexible one day (or half day) opportunities for you to work with a range of pupils, both on campus and in the classroom.
 We offer actions days in the following areas:

 Duration: Half or full day, usually on a one-off basis.